Jeffrey Epstein's list is coming out: Who will be named?

 WASHINGTON - The Jeffrey Epstein list is soon to surface.

-Hundreds of sealed court filings about Epstein, the accused sex offender who hung himself inside a jail cell in 2019, are expected to include the names of prominent people like Prince Andrew and former U.S. President Bill Clinton.
+Hundreds of sealed court filings about Epstein, the accused sex trafficker who hanged himself inside a jail cell in 2019, are expected to include the names of prominent people like Prince Andrew and former U.S. President Bill Clinton.

 What is the Epstein list?

-The "list" is expected to include more than 150 names found in court documents, which could illuminate which prominent figures continued to associate with Epstein and Ghislaine Maxwell after he was convicted in 2008 in Palm Beach, Florida, of procuring sex from a minor.
-The documents have been sealed as part of a defamation lawsuit brought by one of their accusers, Virginia Giuffre.
+The "list" is expected to include more than 150 names found in court documents, which could illuminate which prominent figures continued to associate with Epstein and his former girlfriend and convicted accomplice Ghislaine Maxwellafter he was convicted in 2008 in Palm Beach, Florida, of procuring sex from a minor.
+The sealed documents were part of a defamation lawsuit brought by one of their accusers, Virginia Giuffre.

+A number of boldfaced names have been linked to Epstein since federal agents arrested the hedge fund manager on sex trafficking charges in July 2019, including billionaire Microsoft co-founder Bill Gates and former Treasury Secretary Lawrence Summers.
+A Gates spokesman told the Wall Street Journal that the two met only “for philanthropic purposes, which he regrets.”
+Summers has said through a spokesman that he "deeply regrets," mixing with Epstein.

+No one besides Epstein and Maxwell has been accused of criminal wrongdoing in the case.Political analyst Charlotte Clymer said the release of the names would only be worrying "if our nation's leaders and political media attempt to downplay the Epstein list and cover-up any crimes against innocents."

 Giuffre claimed that, while she was a teenager, Epstein and Maxwell pressured her into sexual encounters with powerful men, including Prince Andrew.
 Giuffre reached an out-of-court settlement with Andrew, who denied her allegations.
 She also made accusations against prominent attorney Alan Dershowitz, but dropped them in late 2022.